 My Harp Story - by John Lozier

-I discovered the harp In 1991, traveling with three agricultural scientists to Pariaguan, Venezuela.
-We were visiting cattle producers in the vast Orinoco plains.
-My colleague Bill Bryan, a pasture agronomist at the West Virginia University College of Agriculture, had spent several years in the area.
+I discovered the harp In 1991, traveling with three agricultural scientists visiting cattle producers in Pariaguan, Venezuela, in the vast plains of the Orinoco river.
+At that time I was studying for a master’s degree in Agricultural Economics at West Virginia University College.
+My companions included agronomy professor William Bryan and two other faculty.
+Bryan had spent several years in Venezuela.
 I was chosen for the team because I had good Spanish language skill.

 A self-taught musician from early life, I had been old-time fiddling since the mid-1970’s.
 In Venezuela I carried a harmonica, which helped to “break the ice” when visiting farms.